Unsure whether to use Coinbase or Kraken?

 Kraken offers a host of security features to ensure that your account is kept under your control.

 The exchange does not support SMS two-factor authentication (2FA), as this is vulnerable to SIM-swapping.
-SIM-swapping involves an attacker using social engineering or identity theft to convice your phone provider to port your number across to a new device.
+SIM-swapping involves an attacker using social engineering or identity theft to convince your phone provider to port your number across to a new device.
 The attacker can then receive all the 2FA codes sent to this number and authorize withdrawals or change your password.

 Instead, you can use an authenticator app such as Authy or Google Authenticator to provide time-based codes.
 An attacker would need to gain access to the physical device you use in order to obtain the verification code.